Paul Pelosi, U.S. House speaker’s husband, attacked inside their San Francisco home - NewsBreak

 White House Press Secretary Karine Jean-Pierre said in a statement that Biden was praying for the Pelosi family and that he is “very glad that a full recovery is expected.”

-The post Paul Pelosi, U.S. House speaker’s husband, attacked inside their San Francisco home appeared first on Indiana Capital Chronicle .
+The post Paul Pelosi, U.S. House speaker’s husband, attacked inside their San Francisco home appeared first on Florida Phoenix .

 Comments / 0